Mark Pulliam: Lawyer, Writer, and Activist

 03:02.20 – Mark Pulliam

-And I kind of decided about ten years ago to make writing a second career and so I started developing more digital platforms and writing for a greater variety of publications.
-Started my own blog Misrule of law and so to answer your questions.
-What brought us to East Tennessee?
-You know I grew up on the East Coast.
+And I kind of decided about 10 years ago to make writing a second career and so I started developing more digital platforms and writing for a greater variety of publications.
+Started my own blog Misrule of law and so to answer your questions, what brought us to East Tennessee?
+I grew up on the East Coast.
 I’m from Maryland originally and had practiced law in Southern California and after I retired.
-In 2010 and had the opportunity to relocate I decided to get out of dodge things were just becoming in my judgment you know too liberal too multicultural and so I moved back to Texas where Rick Perry was still governor and.
-Unfortunately the place in Texas I picked was Austin where I had gone to law school and in the seven years that I lived there Austin went from being kind of a funky fun college town to being the epicenter of this democratic socialist revolution where they.
-You know curbed the police and unleashed the homeless and it really became pretty chaotic and so my wife and I decided you know this isn’t where we wanted to spend the rest of our lives and so we looked all around the country. , you know, literally from.
-Ah.
+In 2010 and had the opportunity to relocate I decided to get out of dodge things were just becoming in my judgment, too liberal too multicultural and so I moved back to Texas where Rick Perry was still governor and.
+Unfortunately the place in Texas I picked was Austin where I had gone to law school and in the seven years that I lived there Austin went from being kind of a funky fun college town to being the epicenter of this democratic socialist revolution where they curbed the police and unleashed the homeless and it really became pretty chaotic and so my wife and I decided this isn’t where we wanted to spend the rest of our lives and so we looked all around the country, literally from.

 04:37.92 – Mark Pulliam

-Ah, Alaska to Arkansas to a bunch of places you know Utah and we were drawn to East Tennessee because it’s so beautiful.
-But mostly because it was you know, normal.
+Alaska to Arkansas to a bunch of places Utah and we were drawn to East Tennessee because it’s so beautiful.
+But mostly because it was normal.
 It had not been influenced by.
-These, you know, sort of crazy events that had really developed on the coasts and in the major cities and you know there’s plenty of water.
-Plenty of electricity.
-You know, temperate to four season climate etc. You know, no state income tax and so.
-We moved here.
-You know one of the things we looked at was how do people vote and we saw that people here voted very conservatively and so we thought okay this is a place we could move to.
+These sort of crazy events that had really developed on the coasts and in the major cities and there’s plenty of water, plenty of electricity, temperate to four season climate etc., no state income tax and so we moved here.
+One of the things we looked at was how do people vote and we saw that people here voted very conservatively and so we thought okay this is a place we could move to.
 That’s not going to change under our feet.
-Like Southern California had changed under my feet in the thirty years that I lived there going from Reagan country to Gavin Newsom country and the same thing in Austin Texas and so once we got here. ah we realized that we weren’t you know Blount County Tennessee is not like living in Southern California in 1995 or 1990 you know it’s a different place and I’ve never lived in a small town before and so it has taken I guess 4 years for us to really figure it out.
+Like Southern California had changed under my feet in the thirty years that I lived there going from Reagan country to Gavin Newsom country and the same thing in Austin Texas and so once we got here. ah we realized that we weren’t, Blount County Tennessee is not like living in Southern California in 1995 or 1990, it’s a different place and I’ve never lived in a small town before and so it has taken I guess 4 years for us to really figure it out.

 06:11.56 – Mark Pulliam

-How different it is and to kind of understand those differences and to you know, learn to to deal with them.
+How different it is and to kind of understand those differences and to learn to to deal with them.

 06:20.81 – Brian David Crane